telerik/winforms-docs/diagram/features/routing.md

 ## InflatedRectRouter

 The __InflatedRectRouter__ is a simple connection router whose goal is to create a route with least bends.
 This router doesn't try go around shapes except the start and end shape.

 ## Custom Router

 In the following section we will create a custom Router.
 This way we will be able to set the routing points of our Polyline Connections.

-Let's first create some items:#_[C#] PopulateItems_
+Let's first create some items:

 {{source=..\SamplesCS\Diagram\DiagramRouting.cs region=PopulateItems}}
 {{source=..\SamplesVB\Diagram\DiagramRouting.vb region=PopulateItems}}